WBS In Project Management: Structure, Types, Examples, And Characteristics

 Example 2: Marketing Campaign

-We will follow a group of steps for completing this project:
+We will follow a group of steps to complete this project:

 Campaign Planning